-Your audience is there—and clamoring for more.
+An audience for your winery is there and clamoring for more.
 But so is the competition.
 How are you attracting new guests and setting your winery apart from competitors?
-One effective way is by hosting recurring events.
+One effective way is to host recurring events.

 Host Weekly or Monthly Events at Your Winery